 Why We Recommend Linguistic Development through Poetry Memorization

-Even though our children are only in the first two levels of Linguistic Development through Poetry Memorization, the benefits have been substantial.
+Even though our children are only in the first three levels of Linguistic Development through Poetry Memorization, the benefits have been substantial.
 These poems have become a shared treasury for our family, they have brought a familiarity to poets whose names we otherwise wouldn’t remember, and they have naturally expanded our vocabularies.

 A Shared Treasury

 Because we homeschool our children, they have a shared treasury of favorite homeschool books and resources.
 Thanks to our literature-based curriculum, our shelves are packed with novels that they remember affectionately each time I to reread them to a younger sibling.
 The poems in this program have become another shared treasury for our children.

 Poets Become Familiar Favorites

 Thanks to the curated list of poetry in this program, many of the authors have now become familiar favorites.
 When reading other poetry books during our homeschool day, our ears readily perk up when we hear the names of some of our favorite poets like Lewis Carol, Robert Louis Stevenson, Alfred Lord Tennyson, and Christina Rossetti.
 We’re more apt to listen intently to their other works because we now think of them as friends.

 Vocabulary Expands Naturally

 A natural consequence of memorizing poetry is an expanded vocabulary.
 My kids can understand many new words simply by memorizing them in the context in which they are used.
 Just from the poems in Level One, my children now know and understand these words: commend, ingenious, notion, arrant, induced, relinquished, implore, voyage, penance, plague, persevere, crag, azure, lyric, and opportune.
 Since each level includes poems of increasing complexity, their vocabularies and ability to use these words in the proper context continue to expand.